the-grid/finitedomain/docs/dsl.docs.md

 ### Strategies

 You can declare several variable strategies by applying their particular modifier.
 Only the last modifier is used.
-Modifiers start with an `@`.
+Strategy modifiers start with an `@`.
 Some modifiers have additional data to follow in any order.

 These are the modifiers that don't have any args and just appear as keywords: